jaeheejung/jaeheejung.github.io/papers.md

 #### Working Papers

-Jung, Jae-Hee and Margit Tavits.
-"Do Referendums Change Voter Attitudes?" _Under review_.

 Jung, Jae-Hee and Zeynep Somer-Topcu.
 "United We Stand, Divided We Fall?
 The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions." _Under review_.

+Jung, Jae-Hee and Margit Tavits.
+"Do Referendums Change Voter Attitudes?"

 Jung, Jae-Hee and Margit Tavits.
 "Gender Norm Violation and Attitudes toward Equality."